The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Introduction

-The results by Chiang-Hsieh and Lipman motivated us to reconsider the $\del$-constant criterion for families of schemes with finitely many isolated not necessarily reduced non-normal singularities, including the case of generically reduced curves, defined over an arbitrary field.
-We define and use in the algebraic setting a modified delta invariant for an isolated non-normal singularity (INNS) of any dimension analogous to the complex analytic case.
-One of our main results are semicontinuity theorems for this new $\del$-invariant for families of schemes parametrized by the spectrum of a principal ideal domain (PID), see Theorem \ref{thm.semicont1} and its corollaries in arbitrary characteristic and Theorem \ref{thm.char0} in characteristic 0.
-By the same theorems the semicontinuity holds also for what we call the $\eps$-invariant, i.e., the length of the embedded components of the non-normal points.
+The results by Chiang-Hsieh and Lipman motivated us to reconsider the $\del$-constant criterion for families of schemes with finitely many isolated (not necessarily reduced) non-normal singularities, including the case of generically reduced curves, defined over an arbitrary field.
+We define and use in the algebraic setting a modified delta invariant for an isolated non-normal singularity (INNS) of any dimension analogous to the complex analytic case, which coincides with the classical $\del$-invariant for reduced singularities.
+One of our main results are semicontinuity theorems for this new $\del$-invariant for families of schemes parametrized by the spectrum of a principal ideal domain (Theorem \ref{thm.semicont1} and its corollaries in arbitrary characteristic, Theorem \ref{thm.char0} in characteristic 0).
+We like to emphasize that the semicontinuity of $\del$ holds for fibers over closed and non-closed points in a neighbourhood of a given point (in contrast to e.g. \cite[Proposition 3.3] {CL06}).

-We apply the semicontinuity to prove a $\delta$-constant criterion for simultaneous normalization of a family of INNSs.
-This means that a family of affine Noetherian schemes over the spectrum of an arbitrary PID with fibers having only finitely many isolated non-normal singularities (but no isolated points) and with singular locus finite over the base admits a fiberwise normalization\,\footnote{\,The notion of ``fiberwise normalization'', introduced in this paper, is useful for schemes over an arbitray base field and coincides with ``simultaneous normalization'' if the base field is perfect.} if and only if the total $\del$-invariant of the fibers is constant (for a precise formulation see Theorem \ref{thm.simnormPID} and Corollary \ref{cor.simnormPID}).
+We apply the semicontinuity to prove a $\delta$-constant criterion for fiberwise resp. simultaneous normalization (the two notions coincide e.g. in characteristic 0) of a family of INNSs.
+This means that a family of affine Noetherian schemes over the spectrum of an arbitrary PID with fibers having only finitely many isolated non-normal singularities and with singular locus finite over the base admits a simultaneous normalization if and only if the $\del$-invariant of the fibers is constant (for a precise formulation see Theorem \ref{thm.simnormPID} and Corollary \ref{cor.simnormPID}).

-Although we use ideas from \cite{CL06}, the proofs of our main results are quite different.
-We make substantial use of the fact that our base ring is a (not necessarily local) PID in contrast to \cite{CL06}, where the base ring may be a local normal ring of any dimension.
-Thus, in our setting, the semicontinuity of $\del$ holds for fibers over closed and non-closed points in a neighbourhood of a given point (while in \cite[Proposition 3.3] {CL06} the semicontinuity holds only for generalizations).